lamhoNIH/assist/README.md

 #### Use ADE to run analysis workflow
-Use the launch script (```launch.bat``` or ```launch.sh```) to start up the ADE workflow user interface.
-There are ready made workflows for both human and mouse under the workflows folder that can be loaded into the user interface.
+Use the launch script (`launch.bat` or `launch.sh`) to start up the ADE workflow user interface.
+There are ready made workflows for both `human` and `mouse` datasets under the `workflows` folder of this repo that can be loaded into the user interface.

-Follow [ADE documentation] (./ade/doc/README.md) that provides detailed description on the ADE user interface.
+Follow [ADE documentation](./ade/doc/README.md) that provides detailed description on using the ADE user interface.

 #### Detailed description of analysis modules

-## For all the input/output data below, ```Human``` means it's for the human example data (Kapoor et al 2019). ```Mouse``` means it's for the mouse example data (Ferguson et al 2019).
+## For all the input/output data below, `Human` means it's for the human example data (Kapoor et al 2019). `Mouse` means it's for the mouse example data (Ferguson et al 2019).
 The difference is because the two example datasets (Kapoor and HDID) we used had difference in the availability of the data.
-For example, ```TOM co-expression network``` and ```gene module assignment by WGCNA hierarchical clustering``` for the human data were provided to us but not available for the mouse data so the ```Network Analysis``` had to be run to construct these two files for the mouse. ```subjects' alcohol metadata``` was only available for the human data so all the analyses that involve diagnostics were skipped for the mouse data.
+For example, `TOM co-expression network` and `gene module assignment by WGCNA hierarchical clustering` for the human data were provided to us but not available for the mouse data so the `Network Analysis` had to be run to construct these two files for the mouse. `subjects' alcohol metadata` was only available for the human data so all the analyses that involve diagnostics were skipped for the mouse data.

 **1. Network Analysis**

-Note that for the Kapoor data used in our analysis (aka the human data), the ```Network Analysis``` module was skipped as the TOM network and the WGCNA module assignment were already published so the example for this module below is for the HDID mouse data.
+Note that for the Kapoor data used in our analysis (aka the human data), the `Network Analysis` module was skipped as the TOM network and the WGCNA module assignment were already published so the example for this module below is for the HDID mouse data.

 <table border="1">
     <thead>